osmarruiz/student-and-car-management/README.md

 ## PHP CRUD Website with PHPMyAdmin Database

+PHP University Basic Practice.
 This project is a PHP-based website that implements CRUD (Create, Read, Update, Delete) operations with a database managed through PHPMyAdmin and also with a serialized file, focusing on students and cars.

 ## Functionalities